Contents

 Highly concurrent I/O-bound tasks,

-especially scenarios that require handling a large number of network connections simultaneously (like Web servers, chat applications).
+especially scenarios that require handling a large number of network connections simultaneously (like Web servers, chat applications, or massive API requests).

 import asyncio